web-illinois/ilw-header-megamenu/README.md

 - an <ilw-header-megamenu-section linked="true"> that contains an anchor and at least one unordered list of links.
 The anchor should contain `slot="link"`.

 Within each `ilw-header-megamenu-section` or `ilw-header-megamenu-section linked="true"` you can choose:
 - a basic unordered list of less than 20 links and no nesting.
 Each list item will be divided into groups of 5 or less.
 Adding more than 20 items will result in missing links.
+To make a solo-list use `class="solo-list"` otherwise you will get a list that only fills the first column.

-OR a `<div>` containing:
+OR
 - four seperated lists of links with nesting.
 Each new list will become it's own column.
 You can have as many list items as you want using this method.
-Note that items spanning more than four columns can result in wrapped columns.
+Note that more than four lists can result in wrapped columns and is an unintended use.

-Optional secondary items - each secondary item will be placed on the far right column, unless align-left class is added.
+Optional action-left and action-right slots can contain:
 - a decorative image
-- a `<span>` containing a paragraph element and a call to action (`<a>` or `<button>`).
-The span should contain `slot="action"`.
+- a `<span>` containing a paragraph element and a `<button>`.
+The span should contain `slot="action-left"` or `slot="action-right"` depending on where you'd like it to be placed.
+Only a single left or right slots can be used, if two are entered only left will appear.
+Note that any combination of items spanning more than four columns can result in wrapped columns and is an unintended use.

-The intention is to only use one secondary item, a decorative image or call-to-action, per dropdown.
-Repeating the same call-to-action in other dropdowns is not advised.
-You can use multiple lists.

 ## Attributes